Table Charismata Matters

 The Bondage Breaker by Neil T. Anderson * * * * *

 Anderson's books are somewhere between Evangelical and charismatic theology and so are recommended by Evangelicals for Evangelicals and because of that are a bit controversial among Evangelicals, but I think they do much more good than harm.
-We can niggle with the details, but his approach is overall good IMHO.
+We can nitpick about the details, but his general approach is overall good IMHO.

 Divine Healing: The Children's Bread by Keith M. Bailey * * *